muratk5n/thirdwave/en/mbl/2022/week25.md

 ---

-Bloomberg: "Big Oil Bets That Green Hydrogen Is the Future of Energy..
-The fuel is well suited to the majors’ strengths in project management and their deep pockets...

-This month has seen a flurry of big news about hydrogen..

-BP Plc is taking the lead in the $36 billion Asian Renewable Energy Hub, a project that aims to install 26 gigawatts of solar and wind farms over a vast 6,500-square-kilometer (2,500 square-mile) stretch of Western Australia’s Pilbara region, and use the electricity generated to split water molecules into hydrogen and oxygen.
-Once fully developed, each year it would produce about 1.6 million tons of green hydrogen or 9 million tons of ammonia, which can be used to make fertilizer...

-TotalEnergies SE has joined Indian billionaire Gautam Adani’s conglomerate in a venture that has the ambition to invest as much as 50 billion over the next 10 years in green hydrogen.
-An initial investment of $5 billion will develop 4 gigawatts of wind and solar capacity, about half of which will feed electrolyzers producing hydrogen used to manufacture of ammonia.
-The venture could expand to 1 million tons of annual green hydrogen production by 2030, driven by 30 gigawatts of clean power.

-It's only a matter of time before Shell Plc follows with a megaproject of its own..

-US giant Chevron Corp. is ready to spend billions on a mixture of green and blue hydrogen, which uses a chemical reaction to split natural gas and capture and store the carbon dioxide...
-'Electrons don't need the type of infrastructure' that the oil majors specialize in, said Meredith Annex, an analyst at BloombergNEF.
-But hydrogen is a molecule and 'these are companies that understand molecules and infrastructure design around molecules.'

-The nature of hydrogen, with its complex processing plants, pressurized pipelines and storage facilities, and the specialized tankers required for distribution, makes it 'a lifeline into the future' for Big Oil, said Annex"

----

 H2 View: "A South-Korean chemicals manufacturer has said it will establish a plant to produce 50,000 tonnes of hydrogen per year in Daesan, South Korea, to clean up petrochemical production"